zowe/docs-site/docs/user-guide/server-side-install-overview.md

 The following Zowe server-side components are included in this installation:

 * **Zowe Application Framework**
-A web user interface (UI) that provides a virtual desktop containing several apps allowing access to z/OS function.  <details><summary>Click here for more information about Zowe Application Framework</summary> Zowe™ Application Framework is a  Base Zowe includes apps for traditional access such as a 3270 terminal and a VT Terminal, as well as an editor and explorers for working with JES, MVS Data Sets and Unix System Services
+A web user interface (UI) that provides a virtual desktop containing several apps allowing access to z/OS functions.  <details><summary>Click here for more information about Zowe Application Framework</summary> Zowe™ Application Framework is a  Base Zowe includes apps for traditional access such as a 3270 terminal and a VT Terminal, as well as an editor and explorers for working with JES, MVS Data Sets and Unix System Services
 </details>

 *  **Zowe API Mediation Layer (API ML)**